 - 1. A student who fails the final exam automatically fails the course. - 2.
 A student's final score will be reduced by one half point for each missed class (there is no penalty for the first five missed classes). - 3.
-A portion of the research and presentation project Web page will be graded by the class. - 4.
+The project papers will be formally assessed by the class. - 4.
 The instructor reserves the right to adjust the grades for a lab exercise, midterm test, or final exam by increasing or decreasing every score by a fixed number of points.